Notes on the Universal Elliptic KZB Equation: Restriction to the First-order Tate Curve

 \section{Restriction to the First-order Tate Curve}

 In this section we compute the restriction of the universal elliptic KZB connection to the first order Tate curve.
-This allows us to see that the connection has regular singularities along the Tate curve and suggests a better normalization of the generators $\t$ and $\a$ of $\p$.
-The important derivations $\d_{2m} \in \Der^0 \p$ appear when computing the residue of the connection along the Tate curve.
+This allows us to see that the connection has regular singularities along the nodal cubic.
 Restricting further to the the regular locus $\Pminus$ of the nodal cubic minus its identity is the first step in computing the image of $\pi_1(\Pminus,\v)^\un$ in the limit mixed Hodge structure on the unipotent fundamental group of the first order smoothing of the Tate curve.